henley-regatta/aoc2022/README.md

   - `go/day1part2.go` - Let's not dignify this with "efficient" as a characteristic but sorting the previous output by "value" (per-elf calorie count) instead of key seemed obvious, and then taking a slice of the top 3 entries and summing them was the natural conclusion
   - `go/day2part1.go` - Trying to be clever and only enumerating what I saw in the input didn't work, the implication being that I missed some game outcomes.
 Translating everything to Rock/Paper/Scissors and truth-tabling the game outcomes got me an actual result.
 Day 2 and already I'm into Voodoo coding....
   - `go/day2part2.go` - Ah the first example of "If you do Part 1 _this_ way, Part 2 becomes easy.
 Just translate the instuctions and reverse the look-ups and, boomshanka, the desired result.
+  - `go/day3part1.go` - A little light substring scanning and range conversion.
+Clearly part 2 is going to make this much harder...

 ## NodeJS